 - Philosophical practice (counseling & consultation) is a humanities-based discipline, while psychological counseling is a social-science based discipline.
 This means that each form of therapeutic practice proceeds from and offers a different perspective.
 Philosophical practitioners (counselors & consultants) focus on the epistemic justification of an individual’s beliefs (i.e., a Socratic dialogic investigation) while psychological counselors focus on the causal relationships of a person’s mental processes (i.e., a scientific investigation).*

 *Philosophical practitioners who are ‘philosophical counselors’ may also refer to the DSM-V & causal-based explanations for their assessment criteria.

 To learn more about the similarities & differences between philosophical counseling & consultation and psychological counseling visit the National Philosophical Counseling Association website.

-Please note that this area of our practice is currently “on hold” as we work to build our team of in-state & locally-based philosophical counselors.
-We would be happy to connect you with some of our philosophical practitioner colleagues who reside out of state but offer distance counseling.
+Please note, at present we are only able to take on a limited number of clients.
+In the instance that we are not able to be of service at the time you need, we would be happy to connect you with some of our philosophical practitioner colleagues who reside out of state but offer distance counseling.